-Employees who are on the shelf on the following days are to be paid a compensation of NOK 1.800, - per day:
+Employees who are on the shelf on the following days are to be paid a compensation of NOK 1880, - per day:

-New Year's Day, Maundy Thursday, Good Friday, Easter Sunday, Easter Monday, Ascension Day, Whitsunday, Whit Monday, Christmas Day, Boxing Day, 1 and 17 May.
-In the same way compensation is paid to employees who are on the shelf after 1500 hours on Christmas or New Years Eves.
+New Year's Day, Maundy Thursday, Good Friday, Easter Sunday, Easter Monday, Ascension Day, Whitsunday, Whit Monday, Christmas Eve, Christmas Day, Boxing Day, New Year's Eve, 1 and 17 May.
 Double compensation is not to be paid even if 17 May falls on one of the other days mentioned.
 (Ref. also section 3.3, fifth paragraph.)